Posted on: August 1, 2022

 The 15th century former city gate still stands beautifully at the center of the Nieuwmarkt Square.
 The building has had many different functions throughout its life.
 These include being a guild house, a museum, a fire station an anatomical theatre, and currently it’s The Waag Restaurant.
 Rembrandt even made one of his art works here.
 The famous painting by Rembrandt called “The anatomical lesson of Dr. Nicolaes Tulip” shows an anatomical dissection taking place inside The Waag.

-The urban area is filled with street art from graffiti to actual bronze items.
-An actual bronze plaque was placed secretly at night on the street of the Oudekerksplein.
+De Wallen is filled with street art from graffiti to actual bronze items.
+This bronze plaque was placed secretly at night on the street of the Oudekerksplein.
 After noise complaints from the neighbourhood from people stepping on the plaque it was removed by the municipality.
 The secret artist came forward and a deal was struck with the municipality.
 The plaque was placed at another spot and the artist remains anonymous.
-We’ll tell more about this during our Amsterdam Red Light District tours and during the Amsterdam Audio Tour.

 The best must see in Amsterdam Red Light District is of course a window brothel, or 288 window brothels if you’re lucky enough to find them all.
 Amsterdam and prostitution are inextricably linked.
 Prostitution has been legal in the Dutch capital since 1811 and prostitution has always taken place in De Wallen area.
 This is one of the few places on earth where you can see this.
 Learn more about this unique part of the Netherlands during a Red Light District with a licensed guide or with the app Amsterdam Audio Tours.